Professor of Law

 Professor Wehle is also an Advisor to the nonpartisan nonprofit, Protect Democracy.

-How to Read the Constitution -- and Why (forthcoming Harper Collins June 2019).
+How to Read the Constitution -- and Why (Harper Collins June 2019).

 What you Need To Know About the Right to Vote -- and Why (forthcoming Harper Collins June (2020).

 The Outsourced Constitution: How Government Power in Private Hands Erodes American Democracy (forthcoming Cambridge University Press).

 Articles and Essays

 "Defining Lawmaking Power," 51 Wake Forest Law Review 811 (2016).

 "Public Laws and Private Lawmakers," 93 Washington University Law Review 615 (2016).